-This is the Stolen Pony Lounge, opened to the public last January and available for hire by anyone with something to celebrate.
+This is the Stolen Pony Lounge, opened to the public in January 2017 and available for hire by anyone with something to celebrate.
 Wilson says the name is meant to conjure something an unsuspecting child might find at a birthday party—a lavish delight you didn’t know you needed until you got it.
 A Bainbridge Island native with a background working weddings and festivals, Wilson found a gnarly old trailer on Craigslist and ripped out the kitchen, bedroom, and bathroom to create her own party space.

 Wilson hauls the Stolen Pony Lounge behind what she calls her Brown Beast, a Ford pickup truck complete with horns between its headlights, delivering it all over the Willamette Valley and to Vancouver, Washington.
 So far, clients have used the space for office meetings, green rooms, photo shoots, and parties.
 Last summer, Stolen Pony hosted Beck and Iggy Pop, headlining artists of the Pabst Project music festival.
 The trailer seats 15 comfortably.